trlafleur/Acurite-0986TX-Decoder-ESP32a/README.md

-# Acurite 0986 decoder for: ESP32 ESP8266 Moteino-Mega
+# Acurite 0986 decoder for: ESP32 ESP8266
-A decoder for an Acurite 0968 refrigerator freezer sensor, ESP32, MQTT
+A decoder for an Acurite 0968 refrigerator freezer sensor, ESP32, MQTT, Email

 ~~~
 /**********************************************************************